zendesk/samson_secret_puller/README.md

 # Secret puller [![Build Status](https://travis-ci.org/zendesk/samson_secret_puller.svg?branch=master)](https://travis-ci.org/zendesk/samson_secret_puller)

-Applciation to run in a kubernets sidecar app with used in [samson](https://github.com/zendesk/samson), to publish secrets and configs to a containerized application.
+Application to run in a kubernetes sidecar app with used in [samson](https://github.com/zendesk/samson), to publish secrets and configs to a containerized application.

-Samon will need the following ENV vars set:
+Samson will need the following ENV vars set:

 ```
 VAULT_ADDR: required